10 Biggest and Best DeFi Crypto Projects 2024

 To transact a Dai stablecoin loan through MakerDAO, you can deposit any Ethereum-based asset as collateral as long as it has been approved by the MKR holders who govern MakerDAO.
 Once borrowed, Dai is one of the most integrated digital assets in all of blockchain.
 In particular, it is utilized around the decentralized finance (DeFi) ecosystem, and in the growing sector of blockchain-based gaming and collectibles.

 The Dai Savings Rate (DSR) enables Dai holders to earn interest automatically by simply locking their Dai into a DSR contract.
 This provides investors the option to make a steady predictable income while waiting for better market conditions.
 Hodlers are probably the most suitable individuals to use DSR.

-Aave is a KYC-free, DAO, DeFi protocol built on the Ethereum network.
+Aave is a lending DeFi protocol, originally built on the Ethereum network.
 Aave allows investors to lend and borrow cryptocurrency without having to go through a centralized intermediary.
 Aave hosts a range of cryptocurrencies, from stablecoins to altcoins.
 These cryptos can be borrowed for stable and variable interest rates or users can lend cryptocurrencies into liquidity pools and earn interest on deposits.

 Borrowers can swap a variable rate for a fixed rate and vice versa.
 This provides the user with the freedom to get the best interest rate possible at any given time.

 The Aave lending protocol utilizes a native token called AAVE, formerly $LEND.
 The AAVE token is used for governance and can be staked on the Aave DeFi platform in return for fees and other rewards.